ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/ticker
 `public endpoint`

-Returns ticker data for a market
+Returns ticker data for a market:

 #### parameters
 * market - Symbol of a market